Ntanmay10/SPFWatchdog/README.md

 - Extracts the domain from a given URL.
 - Fetches and displays the SPF record associated with the domain.
+- Generates pdf for the spf record.

 ## Prerequisites

-To run this script, you need Python installed along with the `dnspython` library.
+To run this script, you need Python installed along with the `dnspython` and `fpdf` library.
 You can install the necessary library using pip:

 ```
-pip install dnspython
+pip install dnspython fpdf
 ```

 ## Usage